ariadnacilleros/tensorQTL_workshop/README.md

 ## Covariates input

-For the covariates we will use a text file, in which the first line corresponds to the sample names and the following ones to the covariates we wish, e.g. sex, Principal Components, batch...
-At the end the file should look like this:
+For the covariates, we will use a text file, in which the first line corresponds to the sample names and the following ones to the covariates we wish, e.g. sex, Principal Components, batch...
+At the end, the file should look like this:

 ```
 id sample1 sample2 sample3 sample4